Ceramic Dictionary

 a) Wash is to clean with liquid, water is the principle one.

-es: DESPERDICIO
+es: DESPERDICIAR

 Waster: is a piece of pottery that has been damaged during the process of making it and is abandoned as waste.